 Gronroos [10] defined service quality as the difference between consumers' experience quality after receiving the service and their expected quality before receiving it.
 If the experienced quality exceeds the expected quality, the perceived quality is positive.
 Lehtinen & Lehtinen [12] proposed two ways to define service quality.
 One is from the perspective of the service production process.
 Service quality can be divided into entity quality, interactive quality, and corporate quality of the overall image and reputation of the company.
 The second is to explain from the customer's point of view that service quality is divided into process quality and output quality.
-Parasuraman et al. [1] proposed that the main difference between services and physical goods is that services have the characteristics of intangibility, heterogeneity, perishability, and indivisibility, which makes it difficult for consumers to state the quality of service sexpressly.
-At the same time, the service quality perceived by customers is defined as the gap between the service received by the customer and the service approach the ten aspects of service quality and five critical gaps is proposed. berry et al. [12] further integrated the concept of service quality proposed in the past, and the ten aspects of measuring service quality developed into five measurement aspects: tangibility, reliability, and responsiveness, certainty, and consistency; this definition and measurement aspect has also been recognized by most subsequent scholars [12]-[14].
+Parasuraman et al. [1] proposed that the main difference between services and physical goods is that services have the characteristics of intangibility, heterogeneity, perishability, and indivisibility, which makes it difficult for consumers to state the quality of services expressly.
+At the same time, the service quality perceived by customers is defined as the gap between the service received by the customer and the service expected.
+A conceptual model of service quality with ten determining aspects of service quality and five critical gaps is proposed, berry et al. [12] further integrated the concept of service quality proposed in the past, and the ten aspects of measuring service quality developed into five measurement aspects: tangibility, reliability, and responsiveness, certainty, and consistency; this definition and measurement aspect has also been recognized by most subsequent scholars [12]-[14].